fimdomeio/CaravelCms/README.md

 Why
 ---------------------
+Tired of passing a project to someone and having him/her take a week to get the development environment running.
+So here it is.

 I'm making this a super coder friendly cms.
 The coder admin area is going to be full of goodies like a code generator, on site documentation, Caravel and project specific issues tracking.